National Office & Staff

-Prior to assuming this position, Phillips was the executive director of the Women’s Intersport Network based in Kansas City (WIN for KC), a nonprofit dedicated to leadership development in girls and women through participation in athletics.
-During her 10-year tenure at WIN for KC, Phillips dramatically increased participation and funding, while achieving national recognition from leaders in women’s sports, including Robin Roberts, Julie Foudy and Billie Jean King.
-In addition, Phillips was a color analyst for ESPN, FOX Sports Midwest, Sooner Sports and Metro Sports television broadcasts of collegiate women’s basketball and volleyball games.
+Prior to assuming this position, Patti was the executive director of the Women’s Intersport Network based in Kansas City.
+WIN for KC is a nonprofit dedicated to leadership development in girls and women through participation in athletics.
+During her 10 year tenure there, Patti dramatically increased participation and funding, while achieving national recognition from leaders in women’s sports.
+In addition, Patti was a color analyst for ESPN, FOX Sports Midwest, Sooner Sports and Metro Sports television broadcasts of collegiate women’s basketball and volleyball games.

-Phillips is known for her charismatic leadership, fundraising ability and tireless commitment to women’s advocacy and leadership development.
-Phillips received her degree with honors from Baker University and earned her master’s in athletic administration and sport psychology from the University of Kansas.
+She received her degree with honors from Baker University and earned her Master’s in Athletic Administration and Sport Psychology from the University of Kansas.

 Follow Patti on Twitter: @PattiPhillips10

-Laura Lewis has 11 years of marketing communications experience including work in the collegiate athletics, nonprofit and agency sectors.
-Her areas of responsibility at NACWAA include branding, social and digital media, fundraising, corporate sponsorship and new revenue streams, as well as oversight of the NACWAA Career Center and nacwaa.org.
+Laura Lewis has 12 years of marketing communications experience including work in the college athletics, nonprofit and agency sectors.
+Her areas of responsibility at NACWAA include branding, social and digital media, creative initiatives, fundraising and corporate sponsorship, as well as oversight of digital platforms and the NACWAA Career Center.

-Before joining NACWAA in March 2011, Lewis served as an Account Manager at Global Prairie, where she was responsible for managing client projects and campaigns in the consumer packaged goods, nonprofit, financial services and bioscience sectors.
+Before joining NACWAA in March 2011, Lewis was an account manager at Global Prairie, where she managed client projects and campaigns in the consumer packaged goods, nonprofit, financial services and bioscience sectors.
 While at Global Prairie, Lewis worked closely with NACWAA, assisting the organization through the launch of its new website and social media campaigns.

-Prior to her tenure at Global Prairie, Lewis was State Director of Communications and Marketing at the March of Dimes.
-She was responsible for securing media sponsorships and overseeing marketing campaigns and publicity efforts for fundraising and awareness events throughout Kansas and the Kansas City market.
-Lewis also served as Assistant Director of Media Relations at the University of Kansas, spending four years working with the nationally-ranked men’s basketball, women’s volleyball and softball programs.
+Prior to her tenure at Global Prairie, Lewis was state director of communications and marketing at the March of Dimes and responsible for marketing campaigns and publicity efforts for the organization throughout Kansas and the Kansas City market.
+Lewis also served as assistant director of media relations at the University of Kansas, spending four years working with the nationally-ranked men’s basketball, women’s volleyball and softball programs.

 Ashley Broockerd joined the NACWAA team as the Director of National Events in August 2010.
 Broockerd previously served as Assistant Director at the Women’s Intersport Network for Kansas City (WIN for KC) since August 2007.
 While at WIN for KC, she was responsible for the planning and execution of all WIN events, including The Women’s Sports Awards Celebration, an annual sell-out and one of the largest luncheons in Kansas City; the WIN for KC Women’s Triathlon, the largest all-women’s race in the Midwest; Camp WIN, a week-long girls sport day camp and also an annual sell-out; and various programs surrounding the Big 12 Conference Women’s Basketball Championship.